 - If you can afford to, give staff money.
 End of the year bonuses, attendance bonuses, quarterly bonuses and gift certificates say "thank you" quite nicely.
 TechSmith staff receive a percentage of their annual salary for their end of year bonus.

 - Almost everyone appreciates food.
 Take coworkers or staff to lunch for a birthday, a special occasion or for no reason at all.
 Let your guest pick the restaurant.

 - Create a fun tradition for a seasonal holiday.
 ReCellular employees draw names for their Secret Santa gift exchange.
-Alison Doyle, About's Guide to Job Searching, also works in Career Services at Skidmore College where they do a "gift grab" at their holiday party.
+Alison Doyle, About.com's Job Searching expert, used to work in Career Services at Skidmore College where they did a gift grab at their annual holiday party.

 - Bring in bagels, doughnuts or another treat for staff and coworkers.
 Offerings such as cookies or cupcakes, that you've baked personally, are a huge hit.
 (Have you tried baking cupcakes in ice cream cones?
 People love them.)
 Another hit?
 Bring chocolate - chocolate anything.